vitarb/valkey_agentic_demo/README.md

 * `agents/` – microservices forming the data pipeline
 * `tools/`  – helper scripts for bootstrapping demo data
-* `valkey/` – Valkey Docker image with JSON module
+* `valkey/valkey-extensions` image with JSON, Bloom and Search modules
 * `demo.sh` and `manage.py` – utilities for launching a demo EC2 host

 To lower backlog curves, set `TOPIC_MAXLEN=2000` in `docker-compose.yml`.